 Tattoos are a type of self-expression for people of all ages, including children and teens.
 This is like dressing in unique styles and having different hairstyles or colors.
 However, there are not many reasons for parents to control these things – after all, these decisions are temporary.

-While this is true, even a more common concern is that as children get older, they will regret the ink they got when they were younger.
+A more common concern is that as children get older, they may regret the ink they got when they were younger.
 This is a valid problem.
 Tattoos are challenging and often impossible to get rid of.

 Do Not Give in to Pressure